faraz9993/All_EIC_DevOps_Training/Day_26_Task.md

 ![alt text](images/Day_26_Images/Image_34)

-### After, fulfilling the mentioned detils, we can see that the uploaded image is saved in the S3 Bucket named "shopmax-static-conetnt-faraz".
+### After, filling-up the mentioned detils, we can see that the uploaded image is saved in the S3 Bucket named "shopmax-static-conetnt-faraz".

 ![alt text](images/Day_26_Images/Image_36)